BonnieCSE/SISTR/sistr/README.md

 At this locus, the reference allele length is 26 base pairs or 13 repeat units.
 In the population, there are 3 alleles present: 100 copies of 12 repeat units, 6000 copies of 13 repeat units, and 400 copies of 15 repeat units.

 ## Output file format:
-The output file will be a tab delimited file with 14 columns: chrom, start, end, total, period, optimal_ru, motif, ABC_s_95_CI, Percent_s_accepted, Likelihood_0, Likelihood_s, LR, LogLR, LRT_p_value
+The output file is a tab delimited file with 14 columns: chrom, start, end, total, period, optimal_ru, motif, ABC_s_95_CI, Percent_s_accepted, Likelihood_0, Likelihood_s, LR, LogLR, LRT_p_value
 Each row is a separate locus.
-See example output file 'test_results.txt'.
+See example output file `test_results.txt`.

 ### Explanation of each column:
 * optimal_ru: number of repeat units in optimal allele (most frequent allele length in population)